redis/redis-doc/commands/hello.md

 [check this repository](https://github.com/antirez/resp3).

 In Redis 6 connections start in RESP2 mode, so clients implementing RESP2 do not need to updated or changed.
-There are short term plans to drop support for RESP2, although future version may default to RESP3.
+There are no short term plans to drop support for RESP2, although future version may default to RESP3.

 `HELLO` always replies with a list of current server and connection properties,